 The hikmah and the purpose for the creation of humankind.
 Carrying out Allah's commands and abstaining from His prohibitions.
-Being an ‘abd of Allah, in a manner which was ordered by the Sharî’ah.
-‘Ibâdah is acceptable if it is performed due to it being ordered and in the way which was ordered by Allah.
-Or else the deeds and service performed, which are based on human ideas and inclinations, can not be qualified within the sphere of religion.
+Being an ‘abd of Allah, in a manner that the Sharî’ah ordered.
+‘Ibâdah is acceptable if it is performed due to it being ordered and in the way ordered by Allah.
+Or else the deeds and services based on human ideas and inclinations can not be qualified within the sphere of religion.
 (Please refer to the compilation of ‘Ibâdah.)

 You should know that it is ‘ibâdah that instils the aqâid [in the mu’mins] making them a very part of their character.
 For if matters of the conscience and reason are not nurtured and strengthened by ‘ibâdah, which consists of carrying out Allah's commands and abstaining from His prohibitions, they remain ineffectual and weak.
 The present state of the Islamic world testifies to this…